mtpatter/mtpatter.github.io/research.md

 <br>My previous PhD research focused on
-galaxy evolution and formation through studies of faint emission of gas and stars in galaxy outskirts.
+galaxy evolution and formation through studies of faint emission of gas and stars in galaxy outskirts from deep optical and radio data.
 My dissertation was concerned with star formation in galaxy outer disks and the role of accretion of gas and faint companions in galaxy evolution.

 ### Environmental Epidemiology

 I am using electronic medical records (EMR) data across the United States to look for geospatial patterns and possible environmental factors influencing the incidence of disease and disease pairs.
+I am also working on simple algorithms to detect geospatial and other patterns and correlations.

 ### Earth Sciences